I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

-Jinx has always excelled at these old Hollywood impressions, as her tour Snatch Games of Liza Minelli and Bette Davis have confirmed for years.
+Jinx has always excelled at these old Hollywood impressions, as her live tour Snatch Games of Liza Minelli and Bette Davis have confirmed for years.
 She has a knack for playing up kooky character ticks without turning them into cruel caricature.
-She also has mastered how to sketch Judy’s personality in the late state of her career with a recurring gag – in this case, asking if she’s got the right camera and fussing with an endless microphone cable.
+She also has mastered how to sketch Judy’s personality in the late stage of her career with a recurring gag – in this case, asking if she’s got the right camera and fussing with an endless microphone cable.

-This is a masterclass in Snatch Game, from acknowledging that she is dead, to taking Ru’s question about what’s over the rainbow too literally, to the uncertainty in pronouncing Ru’s name (“Broom”?), to the “is that my camera” gag, to breaking in the middle of the game to tell a filthy story and sing a jazz version of “Don’t Be Jealous of My Boogie,” to her final chanteuse version of the Drag Race theme song.
+This is a masterclass in Snatch Game, from acknowledging that she herself is dead, to taking Ru’s question about what’s over the rainbow too literally, to the uncertainty in pronouncing Ru’s name (“Broom”?), to the repeated “is that my camera” gag, to breaking in the middle of the game to tell a filthy story and sing a jazz version of “Don’t Be Jealous of My Boogie,” to her final chanteuse version of the Drag Race theme song.

 But, the real viral moment is her reference to “a veteran named Dave” who thinks he killed Judy Garland.
 This was hilarious all on its own, but it’s also the kind of Drag Race in-joke that sends the show to the apex of its hilarity.
 Dave was Jinkx’s partner in a classic Season 5 makeover challenge, and in their workroom interactions it comes out that Dave honestly believes he started Judy Garland on the sleeping pill addiction that would eventually cause her death.